The NANOGrav 15-Year Data Set: A Case Study for Simplified Dispersion Measure Modeling for PSR J1455-3330 and the Impact on Gravitational Wave Sensitivity: Predicted DM Variations for from the Dynamic Spectrum

 We adopt a heuristic argument to estimate the predicted variations we expect to observe in our DM timeseries.
 Consider the rms over the entire 15.7-yr timespan of the data, i.e., $\tau = 15.7$~yr.
 At a center frequency of 1500~MHz, we can use Eq.~\ref{eq:DMSFeval} to estimate the DM structure function followed by Eq.~\ref{eq:sigmaDM} to estimate the rms DM.
-Using the nominal 5000~s value we find for $\Dtd$ above, we obtain $\sigma_\DM(15.7~\mathrm{yr}) = 5.9 \times 10^{-4}$~pc~cm$^{-3}$, just over twice the median uncertainty on the DM values found in the NANOGrav 15-yr data set for \PSR\ ($2.5 \times 10^{-4}$~pc~cm$^{-3}$, mean uncertainty of $3.2 \times 10^{-4}$~pc~cm$^{-3}$).
+Assuming a Kolmogorov index $\alpha = 5/3$ and using the nominal 5000~s value we find for $\Dtd$ above, we obtain $\sigma_\DM(15.7~\mathrm{yr}) = 5.1 \times 10^{-4}$~pc~cm$^{-3}$, twice the median uncertainty on the DM values found in the NANOGrav 15-yr data set for \PSR\ ($2.5 \times 10^{-4}$~pc~cm$^{-3}$, mean uncertainty of $3.2 \times 10^{-4}$~pc~cm$^{-3}$).
 That is, the expected variation in DM due to turbulence over the {\it entire} 15.7 years is of order the DM uncertainties on a single measurement.
 Variations across the timescale of $\tau = 1$~yr fall well below the uncertainty, with $\sigma_\DM(1~\mathrm{yr}) = 0.6 \times 10^{-4}$~pc~cm$^{-3}$.
 From \S\ref{sec:solarwind}, these uncertainties are also of order the maximum amplitude of DM variations from the change in solar elongation.
+Therefore, we do not expect DMX to measure any significant variations from either of these effects, especially on the timescale of our monthly cadence.
 And so while the DMX model may still be used to find rapid variations in DM such as from plasma lensing or even solar flares, for variations due to the turbulent spectrum in Eq.~\ref{eq:P_ne}, many more parameters are being fit than are required from an Occam's Razor perspective.